gvwilson/sdxpy/src/vm/index.md

 2. Rewrite the examples to use these instructions.
     How much shorter do they make the programs?
-    How much easier to read?
+    Do they make it easier to read?

 ### Using Long Addresses {: .exercise}